Creating a School Application Process that Yields Results

-We took a gradual approach to taking enrollment online last year.
-When we started with SchoolMint in the 2015-2016 school year, piloting an on-line application at the mid-year mark.
+We took a gradual approach to bringing enrollment online last year.
+When we started with SchoolMint in the 2015-16 school year, we piloted an on-line application at the mid-year mark.
 This year, we’ll launch the online and paper options together in September, and expect to see a much higher percentage of our families use the online system.

 What are the key obstacles to automating 100% of the application process?